Ben Graham (footballer)

-Benjamin James Graham (born 2 November 1973) is a former professional Australian rules footballer turned professional American football punter of the National Football League, and is current Strategic Operations Manager of the Western Bulldogs.
+Benjamin James Graham (born 2 November 1973) is a former professional Australian rules footballer turned professional American football punter of the National Football League (NFL).

-The left-footer played for the New York Jets, New Orleans Saints, and Arizona Cardinals of the National Football League in the United States.

-Graham's 219 game Australian Rules career was played exclusively at the Geelong Football Club in the Australian Football League between 1993 and 2004.
-As an Aussie Rules player, Graham was long noted for his ability to kick extraordinarily long distances with accuracy (in particular his expertise at the torpedo punt).
+Graham's 219 game Australian rules career was played exclusively at the Geelong Football Club in the Australian Football League (AFL) between 1993 and 2004.
+As an Aussie rules player, Graham was long noted for his ability to kick extraordinarily long distances with accuracy (in particular his expertise at the torpedo punt).
 This is one of the key reasons that he was believed to have potential as a professional NFL punter.
+The left-footer played for the New York Jets, New Orleans Saints, and Arizona Cardinals of the NFL.

 He is the only player to be named a captain of both an AFL and NFL side.
-During his career he has played in the biggest game in two codes, the AFL Grand Final (1995 AFL Grand Final) and the Super Bowl (Super Bowl XLIII).
-He was the first Australian to have played in a Super Bowl.
+During his career, he played in the biggest game of both codes, the AFL Grand Final (1995 AFL Grand Final) and the Super Bowl (Super Bowl XLIII).
+He was the first Australian to play in a Super Bowl.

 Early life

-Ben Graham was born in Geelong to mother, Helen, and father, Tony.

-Ben Graham grew up in Leopold, Victoria, and began playing Aussie Rules at a young age for the local Leopold Football Club in the Bellarine Football League where his father was former premiership player and coach.

-Ben's football ability was obvious from an early age, and he was selected by the Geelong U19s (now Geelong Falcons) where he was first identified by AFL talent scouts.
+Graham was born in Geelong to mother, Helen, and father, Tony.
+He grew up in Leopold, Victoria, and began playing Aussie rules at a young age for the local Leopold Football Club in the Bellarine Football League, where his father was a former premiership player and coach.
+Graham's football ability was obvious from an early age, and he was selected by the Geelong U19s (now Geelong Falcons), where he was first identified by AFL talent scouts.